joshjennings98/linux-shit/README.md

-# Josh's Useful Linux Stuff
+# My Useful Linux Stuff

-This repo contains useful linux stuff as well as an install script for setting up new computers with the stuff I like to have.
+This repo contains my useful linux stuff like my `.bashrc` and other scripts/config files.
+It also contains an install script for setting up new computers with the stuff I like to have.

-## Usage
+## Install Script Usage

 To set up a new linux computer run:
 ```bash